 - 1It only requires a urine sample so it is easy to do, even for people who don’t like needles, and it’s easy for children to do too.

 - 2It measures the function of the Citric Acid cycle, which is how your body makes energy!
 Each step of this process requires certain vitamins and nutrients and by identifying which aspects of the cycle are not working optimally we know what nutrients are needed.
-If you have fatigue issues this may be the key to identifying why.
+If you have fatigue issues this may be the key to identifying why and if it is connected to mitochondrial dysfunction.

-- 6Oxidative stress is one of the driving factors behind inflammation and we can measure glutathione recycling and the body’s ability to produce Co-enzyme Q10.
+- 5Oxidative stress is one of the driving factors behind inflammation and we can measure glutathione recycling and the body’s ability to produce Co-enzyme Q10.

-- 7Bacterial infections and Candida are also causes of inflammation and one of the driving forces behind digestive problems but also skin issues, fatigue, anxiety, behavior problems and many other health issues.
+- 6Bacterial infections and Candida are also causes of inflammation and one of the driving forces behind digestive problems but also skin issues, fatigue, anxiety, behavior problems and many other health issues.

-- 8The Organic Acid test measures the metabolites of the neurotransmitters dopamine, serotonin and adrenaline, this can help to identify the cause of health issues like anxiety, depression, and insomnia.
+- 8The Organic Acids test measures the metabolites of the neurotransmitters dopamine, serotonin and adrenaline, this can help to identify the cause of health issues like anxiety, depression, and insomnia.

 How to Do the Organic Acids Test

-Your OAT test collection kit will include a urine collection cup and detailed instructions - you will need to collect 10mL of first-morning urine before any food or drink is consumed, and freeze this sample until it is ready to ship.
+Your Organic Acid collection kit will include a urine collection cup and detailed instructions - you will need to collect 10mL of first-morning urine before any food or drink is consumed, and freeze this sample until it is ready to ship.

 Certain compounds can increase a couple of the biomarkers and give false positives so following the instructions is important for accurate results.
 For 48 hours before you collect the urine sample, you should avoid apples, grapes, raisins, pears, cranberries, and the juice of these fruits.
 You should also avoid arabinogalactan, Echinacea, reishi mushrooms, and ribose supplements for 48 hours before collection.

-I also recommend cutting out non-essential vitamins and minerals for the 48 hours before collection, in particular, the B vitamins as these are assessed in the Great Plains Lab OAT test.
+I also recommend cutting out non-essential vitamins and minerals for the 48 hours before collection, this helps to get an accurate assessment of the vitamins that are assessed in the Great Plains test.

 The samples are sent back to the lab in the provided pre-paid postage box - shipping is included in the U.S and if you live in other countries contact us for shipping rates.